CiscoDevNet/sastre-ansible/README.md

-# Cisco SDWAN Collection
+# Sastre-Ansible - Cisco-SDWAN Automation Toolset Ansible Collection

-The Ansible Cisco SDWAN collection includes all the Sastre Pro operations to assist with managing configuration elements from Cisco SD-WAN deployments.

-This collection has been tested against Cisco SDWAN vManage version 20.4.1.1.
+The Sastre-Ansible collection exposes Sastre or Sastre-Pro commands to Ansible Playbooks as a set of tasks and lookup plugins.
+Allowing users to build-up on Sastre functionality to create larger automation workflows.

 <!--start requires_ansible-->
-## Ansible version compatibility
+### Ansible version compatibility

 This collection has been tested against following Ansible versions: **==2.10.9**.